binerogroup/documentation/storage/persistent-block-storage/multi-attached-persistent-volumes.rst

 Normally there is no default feature in operating systems, that check for other systems accessing a volume.
 Storage is read and written to directly with an assumption that it has exclusive access to the storage media.

-A read only system (for instance an ISO file or DVD) can be shared as reading is a non volatile process.
+A read only system (for example an ISO file or DVD) can be shared as reading is a non volatile process.

 Writes (which change the data) would, however, depend on exclusive access.
 This is because a drive needs to do things in a serialized manner on the block level.
 If another process (unbeknownst to the first) writes, blocks can become